-Board of directors
+1. Board of Directors

-The Board is responsible for corporate governance of the Company.
+The Board is responsible for the corporate governance of the Company.
 The Board develops strategies for the Company, reviews strategic objectives and monitors performance against those objectives.
-The goals of the corporate governance processes are to:
+Clearly articulating the division of responsibilities between the Board and management will help manage expectations and avoid misunderstandings about their respective roles and accountabilities.
+The responsibilities of the Board are outlined in the Company's Board Charter, available at www.twholdings.com.au.